Cross-Utterance Conditioned VAE for Speech Generation: Related Work

 \subsection{Non-Autoregressive TTS and FastSpeech}

 Significant advancements have been made in non-autoregressive (Non-AR) text-to-speech (TTS) systems with regard to efficiency and fidelity, thanks to the progress made in deep learning.
 A Non-AR TTS system is designed to map input text sequences to acoustic features or waveforms without utilizing autoregressive decomposition of output probabilities.
 Certain Non-AR TTS systems require distillation from an autoregressive model, such as FastSpeech~\cite{ren2019fastspeech} and ParaNet~\cite{peng2019paralltts}.
 However, recent efforts have been devoted to developing non-distillation-based Non-AR TTS systems, including FastPitch~\cite{Lancucki2021FastPitch}, AlignTTS~\cite{Zeng2020AlignTTS}, and FastSpeech 2~\cite{ren2020fastspeech}.
-Additionally, Non-AR Tacotron-based TTS systems~\cite{Elias2021ParallelTacotron, Miao2020EfficientTTS} and flow-based TTS systems~\cite{Miao2020FlowTTS, Kim2020GlowTTS} have made remarkable strides in enhancing the quality and speed of speech synthesis.
+Additionally, Non-AR Tacotron-based TTS systems~\cite{Elias2021ParallelTacotron, Miao2020EfficientTTS}, flow-based TTS systems~\cite{Miao2020FlowTTS, Kim2020GlowTTS}, and diffusion model TTS~\cite{Popov2021GradTTSAD, Jeong2021DiffTTSAD} have made remarkable strides in enhancing the quality and speed of speech synthesis.

-Our proposed CUC-VAE component has been integrated into a FastSpeech 2 TTS system that extends from FastSpeech~\cite{ren2019fastspeech}.
-FastSpeech is a Non-AR sequence-to-sequence encoder-decoder model that utilizes Transformer architecture.
+FastSpeech~\cite{ren2019fastspeech} and its follow-up works~\cite{ren2020fastspeech, Ren2022Prosospeech} employ a Non-AR sequence-to-sequence encoder-decoder model that utilizes Transformer architecture.
 The length regulator proposed by FastSpeech predicts the duration of each phoneme and then up-samples the encoded phoneme sequence based on the predicted duration.
 The decoder then maps the up-sampled sequence to the output acoustic feature sequence of the same length, where the calculation of each output is carried out in parallel.
 The absence of dependence on the previous time step output accelerates model inference.
 FastSpeech's length regulator is trained by distilling knowledge from an autoregressive model, providing reasonable control over the speech's rhythm.